Cougar Immersa Gaming Headset Review

 The orange-contrasted strap, the matte black cans, and the non-functional aluminum highlights made of perforated metal make us think of the SteelSeries Elite, on one hand, and Roccat's inexpensive Renga, on the other.
 This impression may not even be far-fetched; many pieces could, in fact, come from the same OEM.

-The cable is sheathed in a fabric weave but is still thick and rigid.
-It might seem more durable as a result, but we would have liked a little more flexibility through those generous two meters of length.
+The cable is sheathed in a fabric weave, but is still thick and rigid.
+Although it might seem more durable as a result, we would have liked a little more flexibility through those generous two meters of length.

 Comfort